Tetanus shots: Is it risky to receive 'extra' boosters?

 Medically reviewed by Drugs.com.
 Last updated on Sep 30, 2021.

 It's usually OK to receive an extra booster of the tetanus vaccine.

 Vaccination is the best way to prevent tetanus — a serious disease caused by a bacterial toxin that affects the nervous system.
 Tetanus bacterial spores can enter your body through any cut or scratch.
 But deep puncture wounds, such as from stepping on a nail, are most susceptible to tetanus infection.

-An adult who's never been immunized against tetanus should complete the initial tetanus series of three tetanus shots.
-The first two shots are given at least four weeks apart, and the third shot is given six to 12 months after the second shot.
+An adult who's never been vaccinated against tetanus should complete the initial tetanus series of three tetanus shots.
+The first two shots are given at least four weeks apart, and the third shot is given 6 to 12 months after the second shot.
 After the initial tetanus series, booster shots are recommended every 10 years.